Song of the Week

 Table of Contents

-Continue reading “The Book of the New Moon Door: Part Three, Chapter Eight”
+Continue reading “The Book of the New Moon Door: Part Three, Chapter Nineteen”

-The Book of the New Moon Door: Part Three, Chapter Seven
+The Book of the New Moon Door: Part Three, Chapter Eighteen

 The Book of the New Moon Door cover image: A book with yellowing, wrinkled pages lies open on an old wooden desk, with a sprig of lavender lying in the center.